What is Osteitis Pubis?

 - Early return to sport is via less stressful activities such as cycling, swimming with a pool buoy.
 These activities should progress in consultation with your therapist.
 Use these activities to maintain your cardiovascular fitness.

 - Once pain permits, light straight-line running drills may commence.

-It is not uncommon for this rehabilitation process to take in excess of three months.
+It is not uncommon for this rehabilitation process to take over three months.

 This condition is tricky to treat.
-Please consult your sports physician or physiotherapist for expert advice.
+Please consult your sports physician or physiotherapist for specific advice.